International sanctions against Iran: Frozen assets

 After the Iranian Revolution in 1979, the United States ended its economic and diplomatic ties with Iran, banned Iranian oil imports and froze approximately 11 billion 1980-US dollars of its assets.

 In the years of 2008 to 2013, billions of dollars of Iranian assets abroad were seized or frozen, including a building in New York City, and bank accounts in Great Britain, Luxembourg, Japan and Canada.

 In 2012, Iran reported that the assets of Guard-linked companies in several countries were frozen but in some cases the assets were returned.

 The chairman of the Majlis Planning and Budget Committee says $100 billion of Iran's money was frozen in foreign banks because of the sanctions imposed on the country.
 In 2013, only $30 billion to $50 billion of its foreign exchange reserves (i.e. roughly 50% of total) was accessible because of sanctions.

+Sanctions violations

+In October 2025, Reuters exposed the involvement of the Maritime Mutual Insurance Association (MMIA), also known as the New Zealand P&I Club, a New Zealand-based insurance company owned by UK citizen Paul Rankin, along with two affiliates in Dubai, MME Services and Maritime Reinsurance, in the violation of sanctions against Iran.
+According to the report, the company facilitated the trade of billions of dollars worth of Iranian and Russian oil by providing insurance to vessels that evade Western sanctions, without which they would not be able to enter any ports, including those in Russia and Iran.
+Among the vessels insured by the company are one sixth of the tankers in the "shadow fleet", a network that conceals its activities through falsified tracking data and documents.
+According to David Tannenbaum, director of sanctions consultancy Blackstone Compliance Services and a former US Treasury sanctions specialist, the number of shadow fleet vessels insured by Maritime Mutual, far exceeds that of other major actors in sanctions evasion.
+Of 231 tankers identified by Reuters to have been insured by Maritime Mutual, 130 were exposed as having carried sanctioned cargo.
+According to Centre for Research on Energy and Clean Air (CREA) calculations based on commercial databases of individual oil trades and historic prices, vessels insured by Maritime Mutual carried $18.2 billion of Iranian oil and energy products and $16.7 billion of Russian energy products, since the sanctions were imposed.
+Despite the company's claims of compliance with international laws, New Zealand authorities are also investigating Maritime Mutual for additional potential violations related to money laundering and terrorism financing.
+During a police search of the Auckland and Christchurch premises various documents and records were confiscated.
+According to Global Fishing Watch, between 2018 and 2025 there were 274 cases in which ships insured by Maritime Mutual disabled their automatic identification system (AIS) or altered it to transmit false tracking data, a practice known as spoofing, commonly used by crews to hide their movements.